Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Buffalo and its opponents have combined to put up more than 41 points in nine of 16 games this season.
+- Buffalo and its opponents have gone over the current 41-point total in nine of 16 games (56.2%) this season.

+- New York's games have gone over 41 points in 11 of 16 chances this season.

+- Sunday's total is 6.3 points lower than the two team's combined 47.3 points per game average.

+- This contest's total is 6.2 points lower than the 47.2 these two squads combine to give up per game in 2021.

-- The combined points per game average of the two teams, 47.3, is 6.3 points more than Sunday's over/under.
+- The Bills and their opponents have scored an average of 47.8 points per game in 2021, 6.8 more than Sunday's total.

-- The 47.2 points per game these two squads have allowed to opponents this season are 6.2 more than the 41 total in this contest.

-- The average total in Bills games this season is 47.8, 6.8 points more than Sunday's total of 41.
+- The 44.1 PPG average total in Jets games this season is 3.1 points more than this game's over/under.

-- In 2021, games involving the Jets have averaged a total of 44.1 points, 3.1 more than the set over/under in this contest.

 Bills stats and trends

-- When Buffalo puts up more than 29.8 points, it is 8-1 against the spread and 8-1 overall.
+- When Buffalo scores more than 29.8 points, it is 8-1 against the spread and 8-1 overall.

-- Buffalo is 5-2 against the spread and 5-2 overall when the team piles up over 396.0 yards.
+- When Buffalo picks up more than 396.0 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Bills have turned the ball over eight more times (22 total) than the Jets have forced a turnover (14) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Jets.